 By Kristin Rushowy, Education Reporter

-At the time of the meeting, Kennedy’s son, Kevin, worked as an unqualified supply education assistant a few days a week.
-Another son, Brian, had been accepted to the supply teacher pool, although had not registered to begin work.
+At the time of the meeting, Kennedy’s son, Kevin, worked as an unqualified supply education assistant a few days a week at high schools.
+Another son, Brian, had applied, interviewed and been notified he’d been accepted for the supply teacher pool, although he hadn’t registered to begin work.

 As a student, Brian had worked for the board during the summers of 2005, 2006 and 2007, and later in 2008 was hired as a summer school teacher.
 By the end of 2008, he had registered and was working as a supply teacher, court heard.